The exhibition this year can be visited until 31 October. Our temporary exhibition will re-open on 1 April 2021.

-Ancient science developed continuously, but the period between the 3rd century BC and the 1st century AD saw some especially major technological advances, with scores of innovative ideas.
-It was almost a technological revolution, and a forgotten one at that.
-Forgotten, after all, as nowadays we are no longer aware that inventions from the modern period, and perhaps even modern-day machines, tools and appliances are often rooted in Antiquity.
-Forgotten also, as certain ideas, perhaps ahead of their time, remained only the experiments of geniuses, consigned to oblivion already in the ancient world.
-At the same time, other innovations became integral parts of everyday life.
-Through these innovations, the ancients built aqueducts to bring fresh water from springs to Roman towns; constructed roads which also came to define the later topography; provided streets with sewers; erected enormous vaulted, domed buildings; moved around heavy weights with levers and pulleys; made heating and hot water everyday comforts at least in the baths; pumped water from mines and wells; and measured time.
-This was also the age when the queen of instruments, the organ, was born.
-The Aquincum Museum’s new temporary exhibition takes visitors to this forgotten, but exceptionally exciting world.
+For technology, the period between the 3rd century BC and the 1st century AD was an especially productive stage in the development of ancient science.
+This period saw the birth of countless innovative ideas in what almost amounted to a technological revolution, and a forgotten revolution at that.
+Nowadays, after all, we are no longer aware of how the inventions of the modern period, and possibly even the machines, tools and appliances that we use today are often rooted in Antiquity.
+It was also forgotten, as certain ideas, perhaps ahead of their time, remained only the experiments of geniuses and consigned to oblivion already in the ancient world.
+At the same time, however, other innovations became integral parts of everyday life.
+The ancient engineers drew plans, used a uniform system of measurement, determined gradients, constructed angles and right-angles, and measured time and the distance travelled.
+They built aqueducts to bring fresh water from springs to Roman cities, constructed roads which came to define the later topography, provided streets with sewers, raised enormous vaulted and domed buildings, and moved around heavy weights with levers and pulleys.
+They made heating and hot water everyday comforts at least in the baths, and pumped water from mines and wells.
+They created various machines and devices and invented the organ.
+This was also the age when the first robots were built and plans for the world’s first ‘car’ were made.
+The exhibition introduces visitors to this forgotten, but exceptionally exciting world.

-Patientia, virtus, spes – patience, resoluteness, hope (From the funerary inscription of aqueduct-builder Nonius Datus.
+Patientia, virtus, spes – patience, courage, hope (From the funerary inscription of aqueduct-builder Nonius Datus.
 A good motto for all ancient engineers (and modern people)).

 We present 2000-year-old innovations in science and technology online, and give tips on how those interested can become ancient engineers.